wangyihaier/MCW-Internet-of-Things/Whiteboard design session/WDS-trainer-guide-Internet-of-Things.md

 ### Preferred target audience

 * Sam George, Director of Analytics for Fabrikam
-* The primary audience is the business decision makers and technology decision makers.
-From the case study scenario, it would include the Director of Analytics.
-Usually we talk to the infrastructure managers who report to the chief information officers (CIOs), or to application sponsors (like a vice president \[VP\] line of business \[LOB\], chief marketing officer \[CMO\]), or to those who represent the business unit IT or developers who report to application sponsors.
+* The primary audience is the business and technology decision makers.
+From the case study scenario, this would include the Director of Analytics.
+Usually we talk to the infrastructure managers who report to the chief information officers (CIOs), or to application sponsors (like a vice president [VP] line of business [LOB], or chief marketing officer [CMO]), or to those that represent the business unit IT or developers that report to application sponsors.

 ### Preferred solution